List of Suits characters: Harvey Specter

-Harvey never becomes emotionally attached to his clients, either; he performs his work with cold professionalism, rarely showing emotional attachment to his client.
-However, Harvey expresses a strong loyalty for those who have been loyal to him, such as Donna, his longtime secretary, Ray Benghazi, his chauffeur, and (eventually) Mike Ross, his associate.
+Harvey performs his work with cold professionalism, rarely showing emotional attachment to his client.
+However, Harvey expresses a strong loyalty for those who have been loyal to him, such as Donna, his longtime secretary, Ray Benghazi, his driver, and (eventually) Mike Ross, his associate.
 When confronted about his emotional distance, he states that caring makes a person appear weak, and that a lawyer who shows feelings gets trampled.
 Because of this belief, he never shows any vulnerability, even to romantic interests.
 In season 5, Harvey starts having panic attacks as a consequence of Donna leaving him to work for Louis.
 He starts seeing a therapist.

 Harvey has several female romantic interests, but he has trouble committing to a long-term relationship.
-He briefly dated Zoe Lawford.
-He attempted to have a real relationship with Dana "Scottie" Scott in the second half of season 3, which was revealed to be a rekindling of a past relationship.
+He briefly dated former colleague Zoe Lawford before their relationship ended.
+He then attempted to have a real relationship with his Dana "Scottie" Scott in the second half of season 3, which was revealed to be a rekindling of a past relationship.
 But this ended in the season 3 finale when the two realized they could not handle the necessary separation between their personal and business lives.
-Later in season 7, he dated Dr. Paula Agard, his therapist but it ended later in the season when she gave him an ultimatum to choose between their relationship and working with Donna.
+Later in season 7, he dated Doctor Paula Agard, his therapist but it ended later in the season when she gave him an ultimatum to choose between their relationship and working with Donna.

 Since the very beginning, Harvey has been attached to Donna more than anyone else and they both have a very strong friendship and often portray romantic feelings for each other.
 She is his moral compass and the only person Harvey listens to.
 In the finale of season 8, Harvey is able to realise his feelings for Donna and they kiss with all their pent up feelings and emotions.
 The series ends with the pair getting married.
+In Suits LA it is revealed that Harvey and Donna have a son together.